cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        Solves semi-explicit differential-algebraic equations (DAEs) of the form M(t, y) * y' = f(t, y) using an adaptive explicit Runge-Kutta method of 4th and 5th order (Ode45a).
    Parameters:
-      | fun:  A function representing the right-hand side of the DAE.
+       A function representing the right-hand side of the DAE.
        Signature: ColVec fun(double t, ColVec y);
           * t: time.
           * y: state.
           * Returns: right-hand side of the DAE.
-      | Mass:  A function defining the mass matrix M(t, y).
+       A function defining the mass matrix M(t, y).
 This matrix may be time- and state-dependent.
        Signature: Matrix Mass(double t, ColVec y);
           * t: time.
           * y: state.
           * Returns: the mass of the DAE.
-      | initcon:  An array of doubles representing the initial conditions for the state vector y.
+       An array of doubles representing the initial conditions for the state vector y.
        The length must match the dimension of the system.
-      | tspan:  A two-element array specifying the time interval for integration: [t0, tf].
+       A two-element array specifying the time interval for integration: [t0, tf].
-      | options:  Optional parameters for the ODE solver, such as:
+       Optional parameters for the ODE solver, such as:
            * RelTol: relative tolerance,
            * AbsTol: absolute tolerance,
            * MaxStep: maximum step size,
            * Stats: Statistics toggle.
            Use Odeset(...) to configure
    Returns:
        A tuple (T, Y) where:
           * T: Column vector of time points at which the solution was computed.